Slaitroc/RicciPaoliGrisoni/RASD.md

     if some company has assigned him an interview and if any company has offered him an internship that he can accept or refuse.\\

 10. **Company see the status of the selection process and accept a Internship** CosmoX, a renowned private space company that specialized in the reuse of rocket, has created an internship on the S&C platform for aspirants Aerospace engineer, has received multiple manual applications from different students and has been matched numerous times.
-The company has already accepted all worthy manual applications and all the matches and has assigned structured interviews to everyone.
+The company has already accepted all worthy manual applications and all the matches and has assigned an interview to everyone.
     CosmoX is now waiting for the students to complete the interviews and for the platform to automatically evaluate the quiz answers,  while the company is manually reviewing the open-ended questions and grading the different video calls.\\
     When a CosmoX employee logs into the platform, he can navigate to the “My Interview” section.
 In this section, he can view the status of each interview and the status of each student such as: “SENT” if the student has received the interview but not opened yet, “OPENED” if the student has opened the interview but not submitted the answer yet and, more importantly, if the student has accepted internship after being positively evaluated or if the interview has been reject either by the student itself or by the platform because the student has already accepted another internship with another company.\\